1. Texas Privacy Rights

 10. Security Measures

-Completa maintains administrative, technical, and organizational safeguards appropriate to the data processed, including access controls, least-privilege permissions, authentication controls, encryption in transit, encryption at rest for sensitive data including project photos, government IDs collected for verification, payment metadata, background-check information, and support records, encryption at rest for other data where supported by platform infrastructure, vendor review for processors, audit logging for legal acceptance and sensitive admin actions, and incident-response procedures.
+Completa maintains administrative, technical, and organizational safeguards appropriate to the data processed, including access controls, least-privilege permissions, authentication controls, encryption in transit, encryption at rest where supported by platform infrastructure, vendor review for processors, audit logging for legal acceptance and sensitive admin actions, and incident-response procedures.

 11. Breach Notice

-If a reportable security breach occurs, Completa must notify affected individuals and regulators without unreasonable delay and within the time required by applicable law.
+If a reportable security breach occurs, Completa will notify affected individuals and regulators without unreasonable delay and within the time required by applicable law.
 For Texas residents, Completa will provide individual notice not later than the 60th day after determining that a breach occurred where Tex.
 Bus. & Com.
 Code §521.053 requires notice, subject to legally permitted delay or investigation exceptions.
-Completa must document incident response, containment, investigation, and remediation.

-At launch, Completa is configured for U.S. operations.
-Material international transfers, new processing regions, or broader state/international privacy-law coverage require legal review and updated disclosures or transfer mechanisms where required before expansion.
+Completa currently operates in the United States.
+Material international transfers, new processing regions, or broader state/international privacy-law coverage require updated disclosures or transfer mechanisms where required before expansion.